Opportunity-Hack-2016-SJC-SVCC/TeamSmile/README.md

 # TeamSmile

 # Inspriation
-This project is made to help Food Rescue Forum to addressed continued in Silicon Valley.
+This project is made to help Food Rescue Forum to addressed continued hunger in Silicon Valley.

 This system aims to distribute information of free food offering toward among needed people.